-Medians and interquartile ranges (IQR) were used for continuous variables' description, whereas number and percentages were used for categorical variables' description.
-Wilcoxon signed-rank test was used to compare serum creatinine and eGFR before and after the procedure.
-Pearson Chi-squared test or Fisher exact test were used to compare categorical variables as appropriate, whereas Kruskal-Wallis test was used to compare continuous variables among the three tertile groups.
+Medians and interquartile ranges (IQR) were used for continuous variables' description whereas number and percentages were used for categorical variables' description.
+Wilcoxon-Sign-Rank test was used to compare serum creatinine and eGFR before and after the procedure.
+Pearson Chi-squared tests or Fisher exact test were used to compare categorical variables as appropriate, whereas Kruskal-Wallis tests was used to compare continuous variables among the three tertile groups.

-Univariable linear regression analysis was used to evaluate the association between some operative outcomes (operative time, WIT, and EBL) and certain patients/tumors/ surgeon factors (RNS, surgeon experience tertile groups, tumor size, body mass index [BMI], and side of the tumor).
-Subsequently, a backward, stepwise, multivariable linear regression analysis was used to assess independent risk factors for the abovementioned outcomes and risk factors with a p-value exit criteria of 0.05.
-Statistical significance was chosen as a p-value of 0.05.
-The STATA statistical software package (STATA 12, STATA Corporation, College Station, TX, U.S.) was used for all analyses.
+Univariable linear regression analysis was used to evaluate the association between some operative outcomes (operative time, WIT and EBL) and certain patients/tumors/surgeon factors (RNS, surgeon experience tertile groups, tumor size, body mass index (BMI) and side of the tumor).
+Subsequently, a backward stepwise multivariable linear regression analysis was used to assess independent risk factors for the above-mentioned outcomes and risk factors with a P-value exit criteria of 0.05.
+Statistical significance was chosen as a P-value of 0.05.
+The STATA statistical software package (STATA 12, STATA Corporation, College Station, TX) was used for all analyses.